Introduction to Biological Engineering

 Credits: 3; Prereq: MAP 2302 or the equivalent.

-Develop an understanding of remote sensing theory, systems and applications using information obtained from the visible/near infrared, thermal infrared and microwave regions of the EM spectrum.
+To develop an understanding of remote sensing theory, systems and applications using information obtained from the visible/near infrared, thermal infrared and microwave regions of the EM spectrum.

 Design of engineered agricultural and biological systems and devices.
 Problem definition analysis, synthesis, project management, economic, environmental and social impacts.
 Individual and team projects.